跳到主要內容

 By integrating TI into Secure Web Gateway (SWG) policies, organizations can ensure that users and devices are rigorously evaluated before accessing resources.
 This process leverages up-to-date threat data from both Microsoft and multiple third-party sources to identify and block connections to destinations classified as "High Severity" risks—such as phishing sites, malware distribution points, botnets, and command-and-control servers—at the FQDN or URL level.

-• Configure allow list of FQDNs to handle false positives.
-(This is the first feature fully shipped in GSA Object Model v2!!)
+• Configure allow list of FQDNs to handle false positives

-• Provide user and context aware-policy through the Identity-centric Conditional Access policy integration.
+• Provide user and context-aware policy through identity-centric Conditional Access policy integration

 Reference